 Sung-Im Her was born in Seoul, South Korea.

-She studied contemporary dance at Han-Sung University where she achieved Master degree, she worked with Ji-Gu dance theatre for 6 years.
-Then she came to Belgium in 2004 for choreography studies (2nd cycle) at P.A.R.T.S. contemporary dance school.In 2006 and 2008 she worked with Jan Fabre/Troubleyn for solo piece “Quando l’uomo principale e une donna” and group piece “Je suis sang”.
+She studied contemporary dance at Han-Sung University where she received a Masters’ degree before working with Ji-Gu dance theatre for 6 years.
+Then she came to Belgium in 2004 for choreography studies (2nd cycle) at P.A.R.T.S. contemporary dance school.In 2006 and 2008 she worked with Jan Fabre/Troubleyn for solo piece Quando l’uomo principale e une donna and group piece Je suis sang.
 In 2007 she went to Geneva to work with the company Alias.
-She joined Les ballets C de la B (Koen Augustijnen) in 2008, collaborating and performing in “Ashes”.
-Since 2009, She started working with Needcompany for the creation with Grace Ellen Barkey“This door is too small (for a bear)” ,“Mush-Room (2013)” and “Odd but True (2014).
+She joined Les ballets C de la B (Koen Augustijnen) in 2008, collaborating and performing in Ashes.
+Since 2009, she has worked with Needcompany, creating with Grace Ellen Barkey This door is too small (for a bear), Mush-Room (2013) and Odd but True (2014).
 Sung-Im replaces Tijen Lawton in “Isabella's room” and performs in “Marketplace76(2012)” and “The House of our Fathers” , “Begine the beguine(2014)”, “Just for Bolzano(2014)” and “All tomorrows parties(2014) by Jan Lauwers.
 And she took a charge as a movement assistance in a piece of “Time between two mistakes(2014)”

-In 2015, she has been selected by NRW Tanzrecherche #17 Bonn for her new research with So-mang Lee (illustrator) titled “You Are Okay!” after 7 weeks of research which will premier in Theater im Ballsaal, Bonn as a part of Solo Tanz Festival in October 2017
+In 2015, she was selected by NRW Tanzrecherche #17 Bonn for her new research with So-mang Lee (illustrator) titled You Are Okay! after 7 weeks of research which will premier in Theatre im Ballsaal, Bonn as a part of Solo Tanz Festival in October 2017